zwpdbh/elixir_phoenix_hello/README.md

 - Redirect within application using `~p` sigil.
 - Redirect outside URL with full-quanlified path.

+## Components and HEEX
+- What is function component ?
+  Any function that accepts an assigns parameter and returns a HEEx template to be a function component.

 # Troubleshooting
 - How to prevent vscode automatically add parenthese?
   This is especially annoying for some code, such as Plug related.